-Science fiction and STEM topic books – this collection of fiction and nonfiction titles for children in KS1, KS2 and KS3 combines escapism with imagination, explores futuristic lifestyles, encourages thinking skills and a love of inventions, provides a different spin on reading comprehension and uses science to help children envision amazing machines and better worlds.
+STEM and Science Fiction topic books – this collection of fiction and nonfiction titles for children in KS1, KS2 and KS3 combines nonfiction STEM with fiction imagination and explores escapism, new technology and futuristic lifestyles; encouraging thinking skills and a love of inventions.
+It provides a different spin on reading comprehension and uses science to help children envision amazing machines and better worlds.
 Authors include Amy Bond, Christopher Edge, David Wiesner, Jane Wilsher, Ross Welford, SF Said and Margaret Wild.

 Our recommended children’s books for topics about science fiction and STEM